-Dear Stephen Purvinas
+Dear Stephen Purvinas,

-Re: - Financial reporting - Australian Licensed Aircraft Engineers Association - for year ending 31 December 2020 (FR2020/334)
+The Australian Licenced Aircraft Engineers Association Financial Report for the year ended 31 December 2021 - (FR2021/321)

-I refer to the financial report of the Australian Licensed Aircraft Engineers Association in respect of the year ending 31 December 2020.
-The documents were lodged with the Registered Organisations Commission ('ROC') on 31 May 2021.
+I acknowledge receipt of the financial report for the year ended 31 December 2021 for the Australian Licenced Aircraft Engineers Association.
+The documents were lodged with the Registered Organisations Commission (the ROC) on 16 June 2022 and a corrected Independent Audit Report was lodged on the 13 July 2022.

-The financial report has been filed.
+The financial report has now been filed.
 The financial report was filed based on a primary review.
-This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
+This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-You are not required to take any further action in relation to the 2020 report.
-Please note the report for year ending 31 December 2021 may be subject to an advanced compliance review.
+You are not required to take any further action in respect of the report lodged.
+Please note that the financial report for the year ending 31 December 2022 may be subject to an advanced compliance review.